-Deferred inflows of resources and deferred outflows or resources are portion of changes in net OPEB liability that is not immediately recognized in OPEB expense.
+Deferred inflows of resources and deferred outflows of resources are a portion of changes in net OPEB liability that is not immediately recognized in OPEB expense.
 These changes include differences between expected and actual experience, changes in assumptions and differences between expected and actual earnings on plan investments.
 As of April 30, 2020 and 2019, the Authority reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

+Deferred Inflows Deferred Outflows

-Deferred Inflows of Resources Deferred Outflows of Resources Changes of assumptions \$ 7,622,545 2,690,548
+of Resources of Resources

+Changes of assumptions \$ 7,622,545 2,690,548